medusajs/medusa/docs/content/plugins/notifications/slack.md

 The next step is to install Medusa’s [Slack plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-slack-notification) into your Medusa backend.

-Open the terminal in the Medusa server’s directory and run the following command:
+Open the terminal in the Medusa backend’s directory and run the following command:

 ```bash npm2yarn
 npm install medusa-plugin-slack-notification